mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

 > [1] 890
 {% endhighlight %}

 This basic cleanup removed 95 duplicate event types, not perfect but still a great start for our job.
-The next step is, unfortunately, a manual operation, going through every event type and mapping it to a _canonical_ version so we can have less noise when organizing this data, you won't actually have to do this since I've done it already but whenever you find yourself in the same situation, find an expert in the field (which will probably be working with you anyway on the anaylsis) and remove the duplicates.
+The next step is, unfortunately, a manual operation, going through every event type and mapping it to a _canonical_ version so we can have less noise when organizing this data.
+You won't actually have to do this since I've done it already but whenever you find yourself in the same situation, find an expert in the field (which will probably be working with you anyway on the anaylsis) and remove the duplicates.

 You should download the [replacements.csv](https://raw.githubusercontent.com/mauricio/reproductible-research-assignment-2/master/replacements.csv) that contains the mappings from the original to the canonical event type.
 Once it's downloaded and available to be used, load it at your *R* session: